How to Price Your Online Course: What You Need to Know Before You Launch (With Calculator)

 Value pricing is customer-focused pricing, meaning creators can base the pricing on how much the customer believes a product is worth.

-To give you an idea, if you know that you offer a unique, high-value online course, you can, and you should charge more than your competitors.
+To give you an idea, if you know that you offer a unique, high-value online course, you can and should charge more than your competitors.

-While this is not a strict rule, if you are a course creator and you share what you learned, your skills, and things you experienced on your own during your life, that makes it already truly unique.
+While this is not a strict rule, if you are a course creator and share what you learned, your skills, and things you experienced on your own during your life, that makes it already genuinely unique.
 As they say, "Be yourself.
 There is no competition in being you."

 How can I find out how to price an online course?